fahbench/fahbench/README.md

  - integrator.xml
  - state.xml

-as well as FAHBench-specific file named `wu.json`.
-This file encodes the number of steps to perform, among other meta-information.
+as well as a FAHBench-specific file named `wu.json`.
+This file encodes the number of steps to perform and other meta-information.
 To install a custom work unit, copy these four files into a subdirectory of `share/fahbench/workunits/`.